igocreate/igo/docs/models.md

 };
 ```

-This configuration object is directly transmitted to the [node.js driver for mysql](https://github.com/mysqljs/mysql) `mysql.createPool(config.mysql)` function.
+This configuration is given to the [node.js driver for mysql](https://github.com/mysqljs/mysql) `mysql.createPool(config.mysql)` function, to initialize the connection pool.

 You can override this configuration in your `/app/config.js` file:
 ```js